Viktar-T/OZE-projektowanie/_promts/InstractorNotes-v2.1.md

 **Task**

-Write the `InstructorNotes` for each slide for the file.
+Write or rewrite the `InstructorNotes` for each slide for the file.

 **Language & Voice**